sachinsu/sachinsu.github.io/work_journal/software.md

     - Eliminate padding with having struct of Arrays.
     - Store sparse data in separate hashmap than as part of struct.

+- On Estimation
+    - estimation is valuable when it helps you make a significant decision.
+    - Estimation is useful when it helps with coordination within teams
+    -